Skip to main content

 Each kit includes 4 storybooks.
 Each week, one of the storybooks serves as the base for the related activities and art projects.
-Other exciting tools included in the kit will be laminated play mats, sticker projects, reusable manipulatives, sign language cards, and weekly parent newsletters and other family-engagement resources.
+Other exciting tools included in the kit will be laminated play mats, sticker projects, reusable manipulatives, sign language cards, weekly parent newsletters, and other family-engagement resources.

 Each month you discover: